 AI Computer Vision enables all UiPath Robots to see every element of an interface.
 You can easily build a vision-based automation that will run on most virtual desktop interface (VDI) environments—regardless of framework or operating system.

 With AI Computer Vision, your robot can see on-screen elements with human-like recognition.

-AI Computer Vision datasheet
+AI Computer Vision brochure

 Relieves issues with failure-prone image automation techniques and with selector-based targeting on desktops

 Includes VDI environments (Citrix, VMWare, Microsoft RDP, VNC, and others) for desktop and web applications

 Provides details, validation, and notifications about on-screen selections via an on-screen wizard